ingadhoc/product/product_internal_code/README.rst

 Product Internal Code
 =====================

-This module create the field internal_code in product.product.
+This module creates a new field called "Internal Code" on products.
-Internal Code field value mast be unique
+Internal Code must be unique per product.
+It also creates a sequence to populate this new field automatically upon product creation.

 Installation
 ============